evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
 Up to one [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Safety

+The Dongfeng Nammi Box 42.3kWh is equipped with multiple airbags to ensure occupant protection in the event of a collision.
+The airbag system includes:

+- Front airbags for the driver and front passenger
+- Side curtain airbags for both the first and second rows
+- Side airbags for the driver and front passenger

 ## Security and Access Technologies